aiknow-public/hera-blueprint/README.md

     D2-->E[GitOps **QA Deployment** triggered...]
 ```

+### Prerequisites
+For the gitops deployment, the gitops server (flux / argo) needs to poll this repository for
+changes in the [kubernetes](kubernetes) folder and on related branches (`main` branch for deployment to Dev and `qa` branch for deployment to QA).

-### Dev
+### Dev Deployment
 The [build pipeline](https://github.com/aiknow-public/hera-blueprint/actions/workflows/build-main-image-and-deploy.yaml) automatically deploys to
 builds a docker image and patches the yaml fil(s) in [kubernetes](kubernetes).
-Via GitOps, the WorkflowTemplate(s) is/are deployed to the dev environment.
+Via GitOps, the WorkflowTemplate(s) is/are deployed to the Dev environment.

-### QA
+### QA Deployment
 The [build pipeline](https://github.com/aiknow-public/hera-blueprint/actions/workflows/build-main-image-and-deploy.yaml)' last step automatically
 merges the changes on main to qa branch.
-Via GitOps, the WorkflowTemplate(s) is/are deployed to the qa environment.
+Via GitOps, the WorkflowTemplate(s) is/are deployed to the QA environment.